meshplay/meshplay/docs/pages/guides/performance-management/index.md

 category: performance
 language: en
 list: exclude
-abstract: Guides for understanding Meshery's ability to characterize and analyze performance of your infrastructure and applications.
+abstract: Guides for understanding Meshplay's ability to characterize and analyze performance of your infrastructure and applications.
 ---

-Guides for understanding Meshery's ability to characterize and analyze performance of your infrastructure and applications.
+Guides for understanding Meshplay's ability to characterize and analyze performance of your infrastructure and applications.

 {% assign sorted_pages = site.pages | sort: "name" %}